-Paul is scheduled to be back in Henrietta Town Court for a third time on November 27, 2017, and as with any case of this nature, the Sheriff’s Office encourages other possible victims to come forward.
+Paul is scheduled to be back in Henrietta Town Court on February 26, 2018 at 5pm, and as with any case of this nature, the Sheriff’s Office encourages other possible victims to come forward.
 They may do so by calling 9-1-1 or calling the Monroe County Sheriffs office directly at (585) 753-4400.

 Since the inception of this blog (January 2015), I have been faithfully writing on a daily basis, with blog posts written on my “good days” and scheduled in advance, to ensure seamless content being published.
 Unfortunately, around the beginning of Lent I started to struggle again, both emotionally and physically.
 It would be putting it lightly to say the last couple months, especially the month of April, have been extremely tough for me.

 While I strive to be transparent in my writing, I don’t usually get too personal with my blog posts.
 Today’s post will break that trend.
 This month the Lord has put it on my heart to dig deep and share in a way that I am super uncomfortable.
 Even if there is only one of you out there that can identify, I know it’s worth making myself vulnerable.
 If you find yourself relating as you read along, this blog post was probably meant for you!

 April marks the end of Lent and celebration of Easter.
 Here in New York, flowers begin to break ground and the Birds return, waking us with their beautiful song.

 April is a month that points to new life and new beginnings.
 I was born in April.
 I’m an April Fool’s baby.

 April is also Sexual Assault Awareness Month and I am a survivor of Childhood Sexual Abuse.